 The inkcap is most appreciated in a state of decay.
 Materials: Glass beads, plaster, polymer clay

 The calavera represents the celebration of Dia de Los Muertos (Day of the Dead).
-A day t ocelebrate and remeber loved ones who we have lost.
+A day to celebrate and remember loved ones who we have lost.
 Marigolds surround the top of the skull along with an alter towards the center.
-The alter has foods, beverages, adn candies.
-Butterflies on the bakc of the skull make their way to the altar.
+The alter has foods, beverages, and candies.
+Butterflies on the back of the skull make their way to the altar.

-Zhen Huan is the mother of the emporer Qianlong, the longest serving emporer in China's history.
-She faught in court politics and experienced ups and downs in her life.
+Zhen Huan is the mother of the emperor Qianlong, the longest-serving emperor in China's history.
+She fought in court politics and experienced ups and downs in her life.
 In the end, she won and ensured her son's throne and ushered in the prosperous period in China's history using her beauty and wisdom.
-I imagine how she would evaluate her life in afterlife.
-Is all the fights, sacrifice worth it?
-Between personal enjoyment and comfort and larger good of serving the country, how to make the choice? at what cost?
+I imagine how she would evaluate her life in the afterlife.
+Are all the fights, sacrifice worth it?
+Between personal enjoyment and comfort and the larger good of serving the country, how to make the choice? at what cost?